mattcen/healthhack-success/slides.md

 ## Choose your team

 * Discuss your skill with others interested in the problem
-* Endeavour to create a diverse team
+* Endeavour to create a diverse team, with different skillsets and experiences
-* Designer/UI/UX, Developer, Storyteller, Project Manager
+* For example: Designer/UI/UX, Developer, Storyteller, Project Manager

 Note: